prashant-guttedar/portfolio/README.md

-# 📊 Superstore Sales Dashboard – Power BI Project
+# 📊 Superstore Sales Dashboard – Power BI Project by Prashant

 An interactive Power BI dashboard showcasing sales and profit insights across regions using the Superstore dataset.